Machined Stainless Steel Safety Razor Grades and Other Metals

 Brass Safety Razors

 Brass is more expensive to machine than aluminum and is a visually beautiful material.
 Brass is slightly easier to machine than Stainless 303.
 Its corrosion resistance is very good and was often used in marine applications prior to the invention of 316L stainless steel.
 This material is softer than stainless and is also prone to bending if dropped.
 Brass will develop a “patina” and change surface color over time.
-Brass is an alloy of zinc and copper...the vintage gillette razors were brass with a coating.
+Brass is an alloy of zinc and copper...the vintage Gillette razors were brass with a nickel coating.

 Copper Safety Razors